dart-lang/site-www/src/_tutorials/server/get-started.md

 With DartPad you can experiment with the Dart language and APIs, no download necessary.

 For example, here's an embedded DartPad that lets you play with the code for a small Hello World program.
-Click run {% asset red-run.png alt="" %} to run the app;
-the console output appears beneath the code.
+Click **Run** to run the app; the console output appears beneath the code.
 Try editing the source code—perhaps you'd like to change the greeting to use another language.
 To get the full DartPad experience,
-<a href="{{site.dartpad}}/27e044ec9e2957d9c5c7062871ce8bf3"
+<a href="{{site.dartpad}}/27e044ec9e2957d9c5c7062871ce8bf3" target="_blank">open
-   target="_blank">open the example at dartpad.dev.</a>
+the example at dartpad.dev.</a>

 <iframe
-    src="{{site.custom.dartpad.embed-inline-prefix}}?id=27e044ec9e2957d9c5c7062871ce8bf3&verticalRatio=70"
+    src="{{site.custom.dartpadx.embed-inline-prefix}}?id=27e044ec9e2957d9c5c7062871ce8bf3"
     width="100%"
-    height="200px"
+    height="300px"
     style="border: 1px solid #ccc;">
 </iframe>